CGC ALEX HALEY HISTORY

 After the War, Haley pursued his interest in writing and requested that the Coast Guard let him transfer to the journalist rating.
 While the rating had not yet existed, the Coast Guard recognized his talents and made him the first chief journalist.
 Until retiring, he served as the permanent assistant to the Public Relations Officer at Coast Guard Headquarters.
 In 1959 he retired at the rank of chief petty officer with a long list of awards and decorations from his time serving in WWII and the Korean War.

 Since his Coast Guard days, Haley completed much of his writing at sea.
 He wrote a Different Kind of Christmas, the story of a slave's escape on the Underground Railroad, while onboard a freighter voyage from Long Beach, California to Australia in 1973.
 Haley worked to promote literacy, adult literacy especially, and participated in programs that encouraged young people to remain in school.
 Each year, thanks to the famous Coast Guard veteran, eight students, selected based on economic need, are supported from freshman year through graduate school by Alex Haley's Scholarship Fund.
 Haley spoke fondly of his time in the Coast Guard with timeless statements such as "you don't spend twenty years of your life in the service and not have a warm, nostalgic feeling left in you."
-Much of the Cutter’s accomplishments are dedicated to Alex Haley and his timeless accomplishments.
+His personal motto “Find the good and praise it” remains the cutter’s motto to this day.